-Paint and Seek Paint Tier List
+Paint Or Seek Paint Tier List

 Camouflage techniques ranked from S-tier eyedropper mastery to D-tier default-palette traps — the skill tree every hider needs before chasing cosmetics.

-Paint and Seek does not reward players who copy hex codes from Discord screenshots.
+Paint Or Seek does not reward players who copy hex codes from Discord screenshots.
 In-game lighting pushes saturation, value, and roughness in ways flat color swatches never capture.
 Our paint tier list ranks techniques by how often they decide survival on Hard and Expert maps, not by how impressive they look in a static thumbnail.
 Two skills share S-tier: eyedropper sampling with HSV fine-tuning, and large surface matching against walls seekers actually scan instead of tiny decorative props you hide beside.

 Large surface matching means sampling at standing height against the broadest wall segment visible from doorways, then hiding flush to that plane.
 Players who sample floor tiles or lamp shades die when seekers pause at room entries and sweep eye-level geometry.
 Pair large surfaces with A-tier outline breaking using props from our props tier list and you cover both color and shape failure modes most pub seekers exploit.